Skip to content

 Aligning Communications Strategies

-The NIHR Newcastle BRC is closely following the wider NIHR communications strategy by adopting a consistent tone of voice, visual identity, and messaging framework that reflects national priorities.
+The NIHR BRC: Newcastle is closely following the wider NIHR communications strategy by adopting a consistent tone of voice, visual identity, and messaging framework that reflects national priorities.
 Our communications activities and channels play a critical part in how NIHR engages and involves audiences and stakeholders in what it does, demonstrating the value of health and social care research and the research findings that are possible as a result.
-Having a consistent visual approach helps to connect the NIHR Newcastle BRC to the wider NIHR infrastructure so our audiences perceive a cohesive whole.
+Having a consistent visual approach helps to connect the NIHR BRC to the wider NIHR infrastructure so our audiences perceive a cohesive whole.

 As part of the NIHR, we support awareness of the NIHR and its public funding by: